12/21/04 Newsletter (below it are two previous newsletters on this issue):

 As Temple Grandin, an associate professor of animal sciences at Colorado

-State University, said: "The problem is not kosher slaughter, but a badly managed
+State University, said: "The problem is not kosher slaughter, but a badly

 plant.
 I've observed 30 different kosher plants in the United States, Canada